r-pufky/docs/windows-gaming.md

 Securing Windows Installation
 -----------------------------
-A reboot is required once these changes are made
+A reboot is required once these changes are made.
+If you are a home user, see links for registry edits instead of using group policy.

 ### Disable Services
 These services either do user data tracking, or are a major performance hit for